Itgotworse26/Used_Cars_Fuel_Types/README.md

 "randomly under-samples each boostrap sample to balance it."

 The plan is to use the preferred model to predict how many vehicles of each fuel types will be sold.
-With this, we can determine if the number of diesel, petrol, or other vehicles will increase or decrease.
+With this, we can determine if the sale of diesel, petrol, or other vehicles will increase or decrease.
+We can also try to answer whether diesel or petrol vehicles have more mileage at the time of selling.